-Please use the Planning Department's standard form "Historical Property Contract" located on the Planning Department's Forms page at www.sfplanning.org.
-Any modifications to the City's standard form contract made by the applicant or the submittal of an independently prepared contract shall be subject to approval by the City Attorney prior to consideration by the Historic Preservation Commission and the Board of Supervisors and may result in additional processing time.
+Please complete and attach the Planning Department's "Mills Act Contract" form, which can be accessed at sfplanning.org, from the Permits and Zoning and Permit Forms tab.
+Any modifications made to this standard City contract by the applicant or an independently prepared contract shall be subject to approval by the City Attorney prior to consideration by the Historic Preservation Commission and the Board of Supervisors, which may result in additional processing time.